alvelvis/Interrogat-rio/README.md

 	$ git pull

-3) Download the requirements to you Python 3 libraries:

-	$ pip3 install -r requirements.txt

-4) Then, if you don't intend to publish the platform in a remote server, whenever you want you can initialize the machine by opening a terminal inside the Interrogatório folder and executing the command:
+3) Then, if you don't intend to publish the platform in a remote server, whenever you want you can initialize the machine by opening a terminal inside the Interrogatório folder and executing the command:

 	$ sh run_interrogatorio.sh